Work Package 1: Overview of Scientific Knowledge and Adaptation Challenges in Germany

-Therefore, this initial work package aims at providing a summary of the background knowledge which is required for successful project work.
-On the one hand this work package will prepare a review of the economic adaptation research for Germany and on the other hand will collect data required for the modelling and evaluation of adaptation strategies as far as it is available.
-Three working steps will be conducted:
+Therefore, this initial work package aimed at providing a summary of the background knowledge which is required for successful project work.
+On the one hand this work package prepared a review of the economic adaptation research for Germany and on the other hand collected data required for the modelling and evaluation of adaptation strategies as far as it is available.
+Three working steps were conducted:

 Approach and Methodology

-- In work package 1.1 the Institute of Economic Structures Research (GWS) reviews the climatologic knowledge about the impacts of climate change for Germany.
-Available regional scenarios for Germany will be identified and systemized.
+- In work package 1.1 the Institute of Economic Structures Research (GWS) reviewed the climatologic knowledge about the impacts of climate change for Germany.
+Available regional scenarios for Germany have been identified and systemized.

-- In work package 1.2 the Institute for Ecological Economy Research (IÖW) surveys the current state of research on costs and benefits of climate impacts and methods of adaptation for Germany.
-Which evaluation approaches are used in order to assess the costs and benefits of climate impacts will be analysed.
+- In work package 1.2 the Institute for Ecological Economy Research (IÖW) surveyed the current state of research on costs and benefits of climate impacts and methods of adaptation for Germany.
+Which evaluation approaches are used in order to assess the costs and benefits of climate impacts have been analysed.

-- In work package 1.3 the Humboldt University surveys the current state of research on institutional relations and the interaction of protagonists with regard to climate adaptation policies.
-The aim is to identify the limits of current institutional research on climate adaptation.
+- In work package 1.3 the Humboldt University surveyed the current state of research on institutional relations and the interaction of protagonists with regard to climate adaptation policies.
+The aim was to identify the limits of current institutional research on climate adaptation.